SS Empress Queen: War service and loss

 Empress Queen was ideal as a troop carrier.
 On leaving Douglas she steamed to Barrow and was fitted out for her wartime role in less than two weeks.
 Following her fitting out, she then made passage to Southampton and two days later was on the first of her duties, taking 1,900 men of a Scottish regiment to Le Havre.

-Empress Queen had been regarded by the authorities as an exceptionally reliable paddle steamer; she had never stopped for weather or engine trouble.
-Then, on 1 February 1916, she was returning to Southampton from Le Havre with 1,300 men on board.
-The weather was foul, the visibility was but a few yards, when she ran ashore at 05:00hrs on the Ring Rocks off Bembridge, Isle of Wight.
-She ran well up on to them on a rising tide, the wind was light, and the sea was calm.
+Empress Queen was widely regarded by the authorities as an exceptionally reliable paddle steamer; she had never stopped for weather or engine trouble.
+However, on 1 February 1916, whilst returning to Southampton from Le Havre with 1,300 men on board, she ran ashore at 05:00hrs on the Ring Rocks off Bembridge, Isle of Wight, running high onto the rocks on a rising tide.
+At the time of the grounding the wind was light, and the sea state was calm.

-Destroyers took off the troops, the crew remained on board as efforts were made to pull the vessel off.
+Destroyers took off the troops, however the crew remained on board as efforts were made to refloat the vessel.
 It was not expected to be a difficult task, but it proved impossible.
 The weather changed in a matter of hours and a gale blew up.
-The Queen Victoria was launched from the Bembridge Lifeboat Station to undertake rescue operations.
-Bembridge coxswain John Holbrook injured his hand while fastening a line to the stricken vessel, but nevertheless made four trips between the ship and the shore, rescuing 110 people.
+The RNLB Queen Victoria was launched from the Bembridge Lifeboat Station to undertake rescue operations.

+Coxswain John Holbrook injured his hand while fastening a line to the stricken vessel, but nevertheless made four trips between the ship and the shore, rescuing 110 people.
 And additional nine people were rescued by another vessel.
 Holbrook was awarded an RNLI silver medal for his actions.

 Wind and waves broke up Empress Queen as the seasons passed.
 She became a familiar landmark to Southampton and Portsmouth shipping.
 Her two funnels were still visible above water on Armistice Day.
 In the following summer, after a long and heavy gale, they finally disappeared.

 The position of the wreck of Empress Queen is given as 50°40′0″N 1°05′0″W.